 - An earned baccalaureate degree in education or an allied field with a minimum undergraduate cumulative grade point average of 3.00. - A completed online application for admission. - The non-refundable application fee of \$50.00 made payable to Delaware State University. - Official transcript(s) of all academic work completed. - Graduate Record Exam (GRE) or Miller Analogies Test (MAT) scores.
 Testing must be within 5 years of the application.
 Scores must be submitted prior to being admitted into the program.
-The acceptable cutoff scores: (i) GRE: 40 percentiles (+ - 1) and a score of 3.0 or better on the Analytical Writing component; or (ii) MAT: 40 percentiles (+ - 1). - Writing an essay (on campus writing sample). - A current professional resume. - Three (3) letters of recommendation (two academic/ professional recommendations and one character recommendation) -- via the online application process. - A Statement of Purpose/Intent that needs to be content specific, focused on educational leadership.
+The acceptable cutoff scores: (i) GRE: 40 percentiles (+ 1) and a score of 3.0 or better on the Analytical Writing component; or (ii) MAT: 40 percentiles (+ 1).
+Or the on-campus writing sample can be submitted in lieu of the GRE/GMAT scores.
+Due to COVID-19, GRA/GMAT scores have been waived for the 2020-2021 academic year. - A current professional resume. - Three (3) letters of recommendation (two academic/ professional recommendations and one character recommendation) -- via the online application process. - A Statement of Purpose/Intent that needs to be content specific, focused on educational leadership.
 The candidate must specifically explain why he or she wants to be admitted in the M. Ed. in Educational Leadership program.
 Specifications: 1-2 pages, APA format, grammatical error free. - A valid Delaware Initial, Continuing, or Advanced License; or a Limited Standard, Standard or Professional Status Certificate issued by the Department prior to August 31, 2003, OR a such or similar licensure from another state.